On some aspects of local thermodynamical formalism: Introduction and motivation

-In 2007, Ye \& Zhang \cite{YZ07} introduced a new version of local entropy, which they called {\em entropy function} $\htop:X \to [0,\infty]$.
-Their definition, see \eqref{eq:htop} below, is the starting point of our paper, but one soon discovers that under mild conditions the entropy function is constant: $\htop(z) \equiv \htop(f)$ for very natural dynamical systems, see Theorem~\ref{thm:hconstant}.
+Their definition, see~\eqref{eq:htop} below, is the starting point of our paper, but one soon discovers that under mild conditions the entropy function is constant: {\blue for any $z\in X$ one has} $\htop(z) \equiv \htop(f)$ for very natural dynamical systems, see {\blue Corollary~\ref{cor:hconstant}}.
 It is not straightforward to find maps with non-constant entropy functions, see Section~\ref{sec:hconst}.
 The reason is that in the Ye \& Zhang approach, only the limit behaviour of the orbit of $z$ counts, not the ``transient'' behaviour at finite time scales.
 The entropy function does not see if entropy is created ``immediately'' in small neighbourhoods of $z$, or only at very distant time scales.

-For this reason, we propose an adjustment to Ye \& Zhang's definition, which we call the {\em \tl entropy function} and denote as $h_{\aa}$, that takes into account the time scale needed for Bowen balls to reach unit size.
+For this reason, we propose an adjustment to Ye \& Zhang's definition, which we call the {\em \tl entropy function} and denote it as $h_{\aa}$, that takes into account the time scale needed for Bowen balls to reach unit size.
 As a result, $h_{\aa}(z)$ depends non-trivially on $z \in X$, and Lyapunov exponents at $z$ play a central role.
 This interaction is most transparent in smooth one-dimensional maps, see Theorem~\ref{thm:circle}, where each point has at most one Lyapunov exponent (because there is only one direction in which derivatives can be taken).
 As representatives of higher-dimensional maps, we study toral automorphisms $F_A: \T^d \to \T^d$ based on a $d \times d$ matrix $A$.
 Theorem~\ref{thm:toral} shows that its \tl entropy function is determined by the Lyapunov exponents, i.e., the logarithms of the eigenvalues of $A$.

 In the second half of the paper, we turn to the local approach to pressure and study the \tl version of pressure.
 Ma \& Wen in \cite{MW} obtained a partial variational principle for topological entropy.
 They noticed (see Theorem~\ref{thm:MW}) the relations between topological entropy of a map and its upper and lower measure-theoretic entropies.
 Using a Carath\'eodory-like construction, elaborated by Pesin \cite{Pes}, we define a dimensional type of topological pressure $P_Z(f, \phi)$ for a continuous map $f:X \to X$ with potential $\phi$, restricted to subsets $Z \subset X$.
 Fixing a Borel probability measure $\mu$ on $X$ we generalize the Ma \& Wen result by means of upper and lower local measure-theoretic pressures, see Theorem~\ref{thm:aaMW}.
 In Theorem~\ref{thm:tlMW} we show the same result for \tl version of local measure-theoretic pressures.